Necessary and sufficient conditions for correctness of complex Langevin: Acknowledgments

 \section{Acknowledgments}

-This research was funded in part by the Austrian Science Fund (FWF) via the Principal Investigator Project \href{https://doi.org/10.55776/P36875}{P36875}.
+The authors thank Lorenzo Salcedo for useful comments on the manuscript.
+This research was funded in whole, or in part, by the Austrian Science Fund (FWF) [10.55776/P36875].
 The numerical simulations, from which the results discussed in this work have been computed, were performed on the computing cluster of the University of Graz (GSC).
 The data analyses are based on the \verb|Python| scientific computing ecosystem \cite{python}, in particular via the packages \cite{numpy,pandas,matplotlib} and we are also grateful for the creation and maintenance of the dependencies of the latter.
 Moreover, auxiliary numerical calculations were performed with the \verb|Wolfram Mathematica| computer algebra system \cite{mathematica}.